Out of Control: Reducing Probabilistic Models by Control-State Elimination: PCFP Reduction

-The guard of the first command is unsat and hence can be removed.
-The destinations of the second command can be further simplified to After removing unreachable locations yields the PCFP in Fig.~\ref{fig:coingame}~(right).
+The guard of the first command is unsatisfiable so that the whole command can be discarded.
+The second command can be further simplified to Removing unreachable locations yields the PCFP in \Cref{fig:coingame}~(right). \qedExample \end{example}